fr_rows() controls how data flows across pages.

 once per block:

-Set page_by_visible = FALSE to get page breaks at group
+visible = FALSE to get page breaks at group boundaries

 Combining row features